 In case of data breaches or if you suspect that you are in danger of identity theft, you can set a credit freeze.
 It is available for free or for a small cost depending on your location.

 A credit freeze prevents your credit report or credit score from being assessed.
-That means, the information cannot be used to apply for loans, obtaining new credit cards, or opening accounts under your name.
+That means, the information cannot be used to apply for loans, obtain new credit cards or open accounts under your name.
 You are provided a PIN to “thaw” your account.

 Tighten Online Account Security